 The web chat prompt

 Replies use the agent’s Web chat prompt (set on the Widget tab) when you’ve added one, and otherwise fall back to the agent’s main prompt — so the widget works out of the box on any agent.
-Add a web chat prompt when website chat should have its own tone or rules, separate from calls and texting.Memory and conversations
+Add a web chat prompt when website chat should have its own tone or rules, separate from calls and texting.Knowledge bases and tools in chat

 The widget remembers each visitor automatically.
-A visitor who browses five pages, leaves, and comes back tomorrow continues the same conversation with full context.- Threads appear on the Conversations page (and the Conversations API) alongside your texting threads, marked Web.
+A visitor who browses five pages, leaves, and comes back tomorrow continues the same conversation with full context.
+Voice calls are part of that same memory: after a call, the chat knows what was said, and the next call knows what was typed.- Threads appear on the Conversations page (and the Conversations API) alongside your texting threads, marked Web.

 - After a period of inactivity the conversation starts fresh, using the same per-agent idle window as texting.
 See Managing conversations.